alexdgibson/cc_website/content/cv/cv.md

 # CV

 Click on the link below to download my current academic CV as a PDF.
-Updated 20 June, 2026.
+Updated 1 July, 2026.

 - <a href="/cv/cv_academic.pdf" download>Academic CV</a>